phrutis/bip39scan.com/README.md

 💰 70% of the balance of the find to the one who found the password.<br>
 💵 30% of the balance of the find to the project administration

+> [!IMPORTANT]
+> In the [bip39scan program mode 10](https://github.com/phrutis/bip39scan), many old coins were found.<br>
+> The brute speed is very slow, so we decided to make a pool.
+> Analysis of the finds showed that almost all the coins found were from 2014.<br>
+> In 2014, 1 BTC cost $300-400.<br>
+> Many users generated addresses, after the withdrawal, cents remained.<br>
+> These cents are now worth a lot!<br>
+> For example, abandoned $0.35 is now worth $150.<br>
+> There are abandoned addresses with several dollars (now these are thousands of dollars)<br>
+> Abandoned (forgotten) with small amounts (now these are tens of thousands dollars).<br>
+> There is a high probability of finding forgotten coins $300-400 - this is now 1 BTC.<br>

+> [!NOTE]
+> Do not wait for others to find, do not miss your chance, join the pool now.

 ## Connect to the pool
 #### Linux:
 wget http://95.215.108.160/up/xx<br>